trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Pregnancy-Yoga.markdown

 ---
-title:  "Pregnancy Yoga (new session starts April 2)"
+title:  "Pregnancy Yoga (last class April 23, April 30 class cancelled)"
 categories: class
 classidentifier: pregnancy
 teacher: delevega
 type: session
-number: 5
+number: 6
 dropins: yes
-fee: $60 for 5 classes.
+fee: $72 for 6 classes.
 Drop-in fee $15
 ---
 Moms to be, this class is for you.